LukeShu/leaguer/docs/Sprint1.md

      host to run.
 4) As a host/player, I would like to enter scores for players.
 5) As an administrator, I want to specify how users become hosts.
-6) As an administrator, I would like to install and boot my own server.
-7) As a user I would like to see the progress of the tournament in my browser.
+6) As a user I would like to see the progress of the tournament in my browser.
-8) As a user, I would like a purdy homepage.
+7) As a user, I would like a purdy homepage.

 # Tasks